apple/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/DeclaringArguments.md

 Verbose: false, files: ["--", "--verbose", "file1.swift", "file2.swift", "--other"]
 ```

-### Ignoring unknown arguments/flags/options
+### Ignoring unknown arguments

-Different versions of CLI tool may have full or partial set of supported flags and options.
+Different versions of a CLI tool may have full or partial sets of supported flags and options.

-By default, `ArgumentParser` throws the error if unknown arguments/flags/options are passed to command input.
+By default, `ArgumentParser` throws an error if unknown arguments are passed as command input.
-But in some cases that is convenient to just ignore unknowns and process supported ones.

-To achieve non-failable behaviour on unknown parameter, just collect unknowns in special `@Argument` with `.allUnrecognized` strategy.
+When appropriate, you can process supported arguments and ignore unknown ones by collecting unknowns in special `@Argument` with the `.allUnrecognized` strategy.

 ```swift
 struct Example: ParsableCommand {